digital-skills-for-researchers/slideshows/_modules/version-control/creating-a-github-account/index.md

         ### Name

-        You name will be displayed publicly.
+        Your name will be displayed publicly.

         Most people use their real full name to make it easy for others to find them.